 The cumulative iron dose required may be administered in a single Monofer infusion up to 20 mg iron/kg body weight or as weekly infusions until the cumulative iron dose has been administered.

-Doses up to 1000 mg must be infused over 30 min.
+Doses up to 1000 mg must be administered over more than 15 minutes.

-Doses exceeding 1000 mg must be infused over 60 min.
+Doses exceeding 1000 mg must be administered over 30 minutes or more.

 Monofer should be added to maximum 500 ml sterile 0.9% sodium chloride.
 Please refer to section 6.3 and 6.6.